-Facts about us
+Facts about us!

-- .
-Did you know we're owned by an Emmy winning actor? - Our actors average 1,000 miles a week traveling the country to entertain young audiences. - Our programs have been seen in almost every corner of the country and even around the world. - We watch over 1200 actors audition before we cast our season. - 5.
-We offer dozens of different shows a season from Black History to anti-bullying and literary classics. - We toured Moscow with performances of our Aesop's Fables. - 7.
-We're based in Asheville, NC
+- 1.Did you know we're owned by an Emmy winning actor? - 2.
+Our actors average 1,000 miles a week traveling the country to entertain young audiences. - Our programs have been seen in almost every corner of the country and even around the world. - 4.We watch over 1200 actors audition before we cast our season - 5.We offer dozens of different shows a season from Black History to anti-bullying and literary classics. - 6.We toured Moscow with performances of our Aesop's Fables. - 7.We're based in North Carolina imaginable venue.
+We've had countless engagements at the National Theatre, toured to Moscow and are so grateful to be in your very school today!